cybersafe-dev/cybersafety-tool/README.md

 ### Run this app with netlify functions
 Steps 1, 2 and 3 from above
 Netlify functions control the app's integration with Salesforce.
+Specifically updating leads when a report is created
 install Netlify CLI on your machine: `npm install netlify-cli -g`
 run `netlify dev`
 Go to localhost:8888 in your browser